 The best ingredients to include in a wrap for weight loss are:

-- Bentonite Clay (your base) ( our recommended product is here , 100% natural white clay that can also be used for face masks, blackheads, excellent quality, harvested in USA and way cheaper than other brands, white clay is also perfect for sensitive skins)
+- Bentonite Clay (your base) ( our recommended product on Amazon is here , 100% natural white clay that can also be used for face masks, blackheads, excellent quality, harvested in USA and way cheaper than other brands, white clay is also perfect for sensitive skins)

 - Cayenne Powder (use sparingly until you know how much you can handle to increase the heating process)